Robust multipartite entanglement in dirty topological wires: Model and entanglement witnesses

-Variable-range extensions ($\alpha<\infty$) of the Kitaev chain have also received relevant attention recently, especially in the case of a uniform chemical potential $\mu_l = \mu$~\cite{vodola2014, vodola2016,lepori2016eff,leporiLR,pezze2017}.
-In this case, and for $1<\alpha<\infty$, the system is known to be topologically equivalent to the SR Kitaev chain \cite{leporiLR}: the topological Majorana phase for $\vert \mu \vert/J < 1$ is recovered up to $\alpha = 1$.
-For $\alpha<1$, the situation changes completely.
-The corresponding diagram, for an homogenoeus chemical potential has been studied in Ref.~\cite{vodola2014,pezze2017}.
-Purely LR insulating phases -- that means not included in the classification of the SR topological insulators~\cite{altland1997} -- occur.
+Variable-range extensions ($\alpha<\infty$) of the Kitaev chain have also received considerable attention, especially in the case of a uniform chemical potential, $\mu_l=\mu$~\cite{vodola2014,vodola2016,lepori2016eff,leporiLR,pezze2017}.
+In this case, and for $1<\alpha<\infty$, the system is known to be topologically equivalent to the SR Kitaev chain~\cite{leporiLR}: the topological Majorana phase for $|\mu|/J<1$ persists down to $\alpha=1$.
+For $\alpha<1$, the situation changes qualitatively.
+The corresponding phase diagram, for a homogeneous chemical potential, has been studied in Refs.~\cite{vodola2014,pezze2017}.
+Purely LR insulating phases, namely phases not included in the classification of SR topological insulators~\cite{altland1997}, emerge.
 A quantum phase transition is found at $\mu/J=1$.
-The phase for $\mu/J < 1$ hosts massive edge modes (derived from the hybridization of the Majorana modes~\cite{vodola2016,pachos2017}, also indicated Dirac modes), even in the thermodynamic limit, and a related LR topology~\cite{leporiLR} is realized.
-For $\mu/J > 1$ a LR phase, not hosting any edge mode, is present.
-It is interesting that, changing $\alpha$ across $\alpha=1$, the transitions between SR and LR phases occur without closing the mass gap.
+The phase for $\mu/J<1$ hosts massive edge modes, originating from the hybridization of Majorana modes~\cite{vodola2016,pachos2017} and also referred to as Dirac modes, even in the thermodynamic limit; this phase is associated with a LR topology~\cite{leporiLR}.
+For $\mu/J>1$, a LR phase with no edge modes is present.
+Interestingly, when $\alpha$ is varied across $\alpha=1$, the transitions between SR and LR phases occur without closing the mass gap.
 We recall that the above behavior holds for a uniform chemical potential.
-Less is known about the interplay of finite range pairing and chemical-potential inhomogeneities as well as the robustness of LR phases~\cite{CaiJP2017, MishraJPA2020, frax2021}.
+Less is known about the interplay between long-range pairing and chemical-potential inhomogeneities, and about the robustness of LR phases~\cite{CaiJP2017,MishraJPA2020,frax2021}.